Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 CTAD and GUMCAD data go through a rigorous data validation and evaluation process.
 The initial data submissions have automated data validation rules applied at point of submission (enforcing coding and formatting requirements) and are also subject to quarterly data enhancement routines and quality assurance checks (such as deduplication of test and diagnosis data and ensuring consistency in data trends).

-The official statistics (the written report, data tables, slides and indicators) are produced using automated calculations which are prepared and tested in advance.
-Additionally, each statistical product is produced by a member of the CTAD or GUMCAD team, then is independently validated by another member of the team – regional breakdowns are also reviewed by regional UKHSA colleagues (the Field Service epidemiology scientist and Sexual Health Facilitator for each region); these steps are taken to ensure the accuracy of calculations and the written text in the report.
+All statistical products for these official statistics are produced using automated calculations which are prepared and tested in advance.
+Additionally, each statistical product is produced by a member of the CTAD or GUMCAD team, which is then independently validated by another member of the team.
+Regional breakdowns are also reviewed by regional UKHSA colleagues (the Field Service epidemiology scientist and Sexual Health Facilitator for each region).
+Steps are taken to ensure the accuracy of calculations and the written text in the report.
 Any data queries that are raised via review are investigated and actioned appropriately – where data may be confirmed as correct or may require the addition of specific data notes or caveats to explain the data content.
 All of these quality assurance checks ensure that outputs are robust and reliable.

 Confidentiality and disclosure control